strikerz76/Paint/README.md

 TODO:
+	REQUIRED:
 		- ability to draw selection rectangle to extract that into new layer
 		- ability to choose background
+		- undo/redo on drawing as well as move/resize/stretch actions

+	OPTIONAL:
 		- add rotation handle
 		- hold ctrl to force axis-aligned move or to maintain aspect ratio
 		- right click menu (on the canvas and pick the first layer it overlaps)
 			- hide other layers
 			- stretch layer to size
 		- LayersPanel
 			- hide/show all
 			- button tooltips
-	- readd fill/same color brushmode
-	- undo/redo on drawing as well as move/resize/stretch actions
 		- icons for brush shape selector
+		- save/load layers as a custom "project" file
+		- switch between hexagonal and square tiling